stanifrolov/android-survey-template/README.md

 ## Pull database with adb

+Connect smartphone to your computer.

+Make sure adb is in your path.

 Download and run the scripts `pullQuestionsDatabase.bat` and `pullAnswersDatabase.bat`.

-Make sure adb is in your path.

-Alternatively, use the following commands to pull and save the database from the connected smartphone.
+Alternatively, use the following commands to pull and save the database.

 `del [database-name]`